kitschpatrol/yanki/readme.md

 ### Existing notes are untouched

-Yanki keeps track the notes it manages with a hidden field in the Anki note model, so it will never touch your existing Anki notes. (_But please exercise caution until the 1.0.0 release..._)
+Yanki keeps track the notes it manages with a hidden field in the Anki note model, so it will never touch your existing Anki notes.

 ### Fancy Markdown